-Proposition 3.
-For a simple nontrivial 2-connected series-parallel graph, at least one of the following holds:
+Lemma 2.3 For a simple nontrivial 2-connected series-parallel graph, at least one of the following holds:

-- (i) two degree 2 vertices are adjacent, - (ii) a degree 2 vertex belongs to a circuit of length 3, - (iii) two degree 2 vertices belong to a same circuit of length 4.
+- (i) Two degree 2 vertices are adjacent, - (ii) A degree 2 vertex belongs to a circuit of length 3, - (iii) Two degree 2 vertices belong to the same circuit of length 4.

-Proof.
-We proceed by induction, the base case is $K_3$ for which (i) holds.
+Proof We proceed by induction, the base case is K_3 for which (i) holds.